Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

 to prefix storage containers (blob containers, tables, queues) with.
 If not specified, defaults to `shipyard`.
-* (optional) `generated_sas_expiry_days` property is used to set the number of days any generated SAS key by Batch Shipyard is valid for.
-The default is 30 days.
-This is useful if you have long-lived pools and want to ensure that SAS keys are valid for longer periods of time.
+* (optional) `generated_sas_expiry_days` property is used to set the number of days any non-resource file generated SAS key by Batch Shipyard is valid for.
+The default is effectively unlimited.
+This is useful if you want to set SAS keys are only valid for a preferred period of time.
 * (optional) `encryption` object is used to define credential encryption which contains the following members:
   * (required) `enabled` property enables or disables this feature.